 US Cemetery Records, SSDI Records & FindAGrave.com

-http://www.findagrave.com/ (Over 190 million memorials)
+http://www.findagrave.com/ (Over 200 million memorials)

-FindAGrave has been updated and has new search options.
+Find A Grave has been updated and has more search options.

 · Use the ? or * wildcards in name fields. ? replaces one letter.

 * represents zero to many letters.
 E.g. Sorens?n or Wil*

 · Search for an exact birth/death year or select a range, before or after.

 Use maiden name search, partial name search or similar name spellings to catch alternate spellings or broaden your search.

 FindAGrave is still free to use and free to sign up for as a member.

 When searching for a name and burial location, be sure to search both by name and by cemetery.
 You may find information that leads you to believe that a burial is in one cemetery, when in fact it occurred somewhere else nearby.
 Sometimes two cemeteries will be next to each other or may be across the road from each other.
 Two or more cemeteries may merge together under a single name, change their name or create an annex.
-As with any genealogical search for a particular person, be sure to search for variant spellings and for an adult woman, try both her maiden and married surnames.
+As with any genealogical search for a particular person, be sure to search for variant spellings, and for an adult woman, try both her maiden and married surnames.